salticus/salticus.github.io/blog/learning-to-program.md

 Graphical language aimed at kids.

-A 9 year old presented on Scratch at OpenWest last year.
+A kid presented on Scratch at OpenWest last year.
 He had a surprisingly good understanding of programming principles.

 Can use online after registering.